8 Real-World Applications of 3D Printing

 7. Manufacturing Speed

-Creating a new casting can take weeks.
-Fortunately AM allows you to get moving with just a CAD file.
+Creating a new casting would've taken weeks.
+Fortunately AM allowed us to get moving with just a CAD file.
 You have a usable part in hours, and your lead time is days - not weeks.
 When you 100% can't let your customers down 3D printing can be a life saver.

 8. Cost Savings